Hyundai Motor halts work at factory after worker tests positive for coronavirus

 South Korea's tech giant Samsung Electronics shut down a phone factory in the southeastern city of Gumi over the past weekend after one of its workers tested positive.
 It resumed production on Monday.

-Meanwhile, South Korea's top carrier, Korean Air Lines Co Ltd , said on Friday it would cut the number of flights to the United States in March, as part of a plan to cut its global capacity by 11per cent that month.
+Meanwhile, South Korea's top carrier, Korean Air Lines, said on Friday it would cut the number of flights to the United States in March, as part of a plan to cut its global capacity by 11 per cent that month.

 It plans to check temperatures of passengers traveling to the United States before boarding and said it would not allow anyone with a temperature higher than 37.5 Celsius to fly.